We use cookies on this site to enhance your experience.

 By Douglas Clarke

-Dr. Brown was candid about the struggles she had growing up in such a system and her desire to bring them to light.
+Dr. Brown was candid about the struggles she had faced growing up in a system of oppression and how she long desired to bring to light both that system and those struggles.
 Now semi-retired after a career in teacher education, Dr. Brown travels and speaks to audiences about the legacy of colonialism in the contemporary world.
-Everything from mega-corporations to current politics, financial institutions that continue to benefit from money gained through slaveholding, to theories in education that maintain ties to colonial thinking.
+That reality includes everything from mega-corporations, current politics, and financial institutions that continue to benefit from money gained through slaveholding, to theories in education that maintain ties to colonial thinking.
 Nothing was off the table during her lecture.

 If you are interested in hearing more from Dr. Brown or are interested in the topic, reach out to the Tshepo Institute or the Department of Religion and Culture.